Commercial & Corporate Law

 Joint Stock Company (JSC)

-- Scaled structure — suitable for large investment, IPO plans,
+- Scalable structure — suited for large investments and IPO plans,

 Branch

-A branch is extension of a foreign company in Turkey.
-The branch has no legal personality; it is legally one with the parent company.
-This creates different consequences for tax and liability.
+A branch is an extension of a foreign company in Turkey.
+It has no separate legal personality; it is legally one with the parent company.
+This has significant consequences for tax liability and corporate liability.

 Liaison Office

-Liaison office is one that cannot conduct commercial activity in Turkey, only support activities like market research, coordination, promotion.
-Tax-advantageous since it cannot generate income; however, inability to make commercial sales is its main limitation.
+A liaison office cannot conduct commercial activity in Turkey and is limited to support activities such as market research, coordination, and promotion.
+It is tax-advantageous since it generates no income in Turkey; however, the inability to make commercial sales is its key limitation.

 Typical Company Formation Process